1066509/reproducible-research_homework/README.md

 \# INSERT ANSWERS HERE #

+Question 1, 2 and 3 - link to logistic_growth repository:

+Question 4:

 ## Instructions

 The homework for this Computer skills practical is divided into 5 questions for a total of 100 points (plus an optional bonus question worth 10 extra points).
 First, fork this repo and make sure your fork is made **Public** for marking.
 Answers should be added to the # INSERT ANSWERS HERE # section above in the **README.md** file of your forked repository.